Oscar winners 2023 – the full list

 Best Live Action Short Film

-An Irish Goodbye
+An Irish Goodbye WINNER

 Ivalu